mcollina/autocannon/README.md

     * `results`: The results of the run.

 **Returns** an instance/event emitter for tracking progress, etc. If cb omitted, the return value can also be used as a Promise.

+### Customizing sent requests

+When running, autocannon will create has many `Client` as desired connections.
+They will run in parallel, until the benchmark is over (duration or total number of requests).
+Each client will loop over the `requests` array, would it contain one or several requests.

+While going through available requests, the client will maintain a `context`: an object you can use in `onResponse` and `setupRequest` functions, to store and read some contextual data.
+Please check the `request-context.js` file in samples.

+Note that `context` object will be cleared when restarting to the first available request, ensuring similar runs.

 ### autocannon.track(instance[, opts])